Configuring printing from Yandex Cloud Desktop to a local printer in Linux

 The infrastructure support costs include:

-- Fee for using the desktop’s computing resources, disks, and for outbound traffic (see Yandex Cloud Desktop pricing).
+- Fee for using the desktop’s computing resources, disks, and outbound traffic (see Yandex Cloud Desktop pricing).

 - Fee for NAT gateway usage and outbound traffic (see Yandex Virtual Private Cloud pricing).